wp-plugins/statsfc-results/readme.txt

 Donate link:
 Tags: widget, football, soccer, results, premier league, fa cup, league cup Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.5.1
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place list of Premier League, FA Cup or League Cup results in your website.
+This widget will place list of football results in your website.

 == Description ==

-Add a list of Premier League, FA Cup or League Cup results to your WordPress website.
+Add a list of football results to your WordPress website.
 To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

 For a demo, check out [wp.statsfc.com/results/](http://wp.statsfc.com/results/).